nyarundapeter/scraping_with_puppeteer/README.md

-# scraping_with_puppeteer
+# Scraping With Puppeteer
-This GitHub repository is a experiment on web scraping using Puppeteer, a Node.js library.
+This GitHub repository is an experiment on web scraping using Puppeteer, a Node.js library.